 Functions of a Payment Gateway

 Several tools help payment gateways screen orders to filter out fraudulent transactions.

 - Detection of identity morphing

 Payment gateways facilitate communication within banks where servers transmit transaction information and responses to acquiring and issuing banks.
-When the payment gateway receives the credit card details, it sends the information to the bank for verification.
+When the payment gateway receives the credit card details, it sends the data to the bank for verification.
 This information includes transaction details along with approvals or declines of a transaction.
 Then the payment gateway sends the received response to the user through the web server.

 Since security is an integral aspect of payment gateways, card associations have created a set of rules and security standards.
 They are called Payment Card Industry Data Security Standard (PCI-DSS or PCI) established to be followed by those with access to card information.

-There are several tasks that the payment gateway performs for a transaction to complete after a customer places an online order.
+There are several tasks the payment gateway performs for a transaction to complete after a customer places an online order.
 They are as follows:

 - Encryption: Encryption is necessary for security to send data to the web server of the vendor.
-Payment gateways are responsible for transferring all the information about the transaction to the payment processor used by the merchant’s acquiring bank.
+Payment gateways are responsible for transferring all the information about the transaction to the payment gateway processor used by the merchant’s acquiring bank.

 - Request for Authorization: The payment processor transfers all the transaction related data to the card association.
 Once the issuing bank of the credit card reviews the request for authorization, they reserve the right to approve or decline a transaction.

 - Order Fulfilment: The processor forwards the respective authorization information to the payment gateway.
 The gateway transmits the details to the interface for payment interpretation, processing, and appropriate response.
 Based on the reply, the merchant fulfils the order.
 While this may seem to be a complicated and time-consuming procedure, it only takes seconds.